NASA-Planetary-Science/sbpy/docs/sbpy/data.rst

 ``KeyError`` will be raised.

-The definition of alternative field names is done in the file ``sbpy/data/__init__.py``, using the dictionary ``namealts``.
-This dictionary is automatically tested for potential naming conflicts, i.e., different properties that share the same alternative field names.
+The definition of alternative field names is done in the file ``sbpy/data/__init__.py``, using the list ``fieldnames``.
+This list is automatically tested for potential naming conflicts, i.e., different properties that share the same alternative field names, and a human-readable list is compiled upon building `sbpy`.

+The list of alternative field names is available here: